 Building on the ATD collaboration, Hernandez, who is chair of the Social Sciences Department, partnered with Michael Mills, Vice President of E-Learning, Innovation and Teaching Excellence (ELITE), Montgomery's main professional learning center; the two came up with a vibrant innovation.
 Using open and active learning pedagogy, faculty engage students in collaborative, community-based learning projects addressing issues of sustainability and social justice as outlined by the United Nations Sustainability Development Goals (UNSDG).
-"We combine the elements of all sorts of High-Impact Practices," Hernandez explained in a recent interview.26 change.
+"We combine the elements of all sorts of High-Impact Practices," Hernandez explained in a recent interview.

+The UNSDGs are broad, addressing pressing issues like inequality, poverty, hunger, women's rights, and climate change.
 Faculty design interdisciplinary projects that engage students in inquiry, production, and presentation: Students gather information related to a pressing issue and develop multimedia communication products-videos, pamphlets, Prezi presentations, and other tools for community education and change.
 "The students want to do something that's useful," says Hernandez.
 "They want to make a difference."
-27